robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 **Prepare Azure Resource Group**

-You set up the Resource Group, using a script provided in the CIRRENT public Github repository.
+You set up the Resource Group, using a script provided in the CIRRENT™ public Github repository.
 The script is a sample that can be used as-is, but you can also modify the script based on your needs.
 To use the script, ensure that you are logged into Azure in your browser.

 1. In the same browser, click on this link: https://github.com/Cirrent/iot_azure_quickstart

-The link takes you to the CIRRENT Github repository.
+The link takes you to the CIRRENT™ Github repository.
 In the README file in the repository you will see a **Deploy to Azure** button that you can click to execute the sample template:

 .. image:: ../img/azr_img04.png
         :align: center